 12. Painting/Structural Changes.
 No student may paint any room.
 No structural changes may be made without approval from FMS.

 13. Room Entry.
 College personnel may enter rooms in the event of an emergency, for health/safety reasons, or because of suspected violation of the law or school policy, in accordance with the college's Room Entry and Search Policy.
 All areas of the room may be searched, including desks and closets.
 In addition, personal items of the resident, such as backpacks and suitcases, may be searched, at the discretion of the college officials conducting the search.
-Room inspections are conducted periodically and during each break period by community living and/or security personnel.
+Room inspections are conducted periodically and during each break period by Residential Life and/or security personnel.
 In instances where work requests are made to Facilities Management Services (FMS), the residents should state in advance if they wish to be present when the room is entered, and an appointment will be arranged.
 If no statement is made to this effect, the work will be completed in the residents' absence at the earliest possible time.

 15. Health and Safety Issues.
 Students are responsible for maintaining a safe, secure, healthy, and hygienic room and living environment.
 Students are expected to keep their room doors locked, to refrain from propping exterior doors, to un-prop exterior doors found open, and to report all suspicious activity to the Office of Public Safety.
 Rooms must be kept reasonably clean; a student may be removed from the residence halls if his/her room is unhygienic.